 Sustainable Energies

-Co-ordinators: Nella Rotundo, Ferran Brosa Planella, Dirk Peschka, Tim Myers
+Co-ordinators: Nella Rotundo; Ferran Brosa Planella; Dirk Peschka; Tim Myers

-The goal of this ECMI Special Interest Group (SIG) is the transfer of fundamental mathematical methods for Modelling, Simulation, Optimization (MSO) to the fields of energy generation, transport and storage; and material extraction, production and recycling.
-The most relevant topics of the SIG are MSO of:
+Our aim is to transfer fundamental mathematical methods for Modelling, Simulation, Optimization (MSO) to the fields of energy generation, transport and storage, material extraction, production and recycling.
+At present the focus of the SIG are MSO of:

-- solar panels, wind turbines and beyond,
+• solar panels, wind turbines and beyond,

-- model hierarchies for energy networks,
+• model hierarchies for energy networks,

-- batteries,
+• batteries,

-- carbon capture and contaminant removal,
+• carbon capture and contaminant removal,

 Contact details: